Kim-Lauwers/mortal-kombat-kata/stages/Stage 1 - Pick your side.md

 <br />
 <br />
 <br />
-Every Fighter is born with a name in a Realm, make sure when a fighter is created he or she is randomly assigned to a Realm.
+Every Fighter is born with a name and in a Realm, make sure when a fighter is created he or she is randomly assigned to a Realm.